dalenewman/Transformalize/Articles/SolrWindsApache.md

 [SOLR](http://lucene.apache.org/solr/) is:

-> the popular, blazing-fast, open source enterprise search platform built on Apache Lucene™.
+> the popular, blazing-fast, open source enterprise search platform built on Apache Lucene.

 It's FREE and it is amazing.
 It's an immediate value-add to nearly any data-set.